 Advertisement

 Home ENTERTAINMENT Celebrity

-After nearly four decades of shaping the frontlines of fashion, Anna Wintour is stepping down from her role as Editor-in-Chief of Vogue (US).
+After nearly four decades of shaping the frontlines of fashion, Anna Wintour has stepped down from her role as Editor-in-Chief of Vogue (US).

+Advertisement